 Supported by Chinese National Special Research Program for Important Infectious Diseases, No. 2017ZX10202102-002-002; National Science and Technology Major Project, No. 2018ZX10715-014-004.

 Informed consent statement: Informed written consent was obtained from the patient for publication of this report and any accompanying images.

-Conflict-of-interest statement: The authors declare that they have no conflict of interest.
+Conflict-of-interest statement: The authors declare that they have no conflicts of interest.

 CARE Checklist (2016) statement: The authors have read the CARE Checklist (2016), and the manuscript was prepared and revised according to the CARE Checklist (2016).